chuckcscccl/chuckcscccl.github.io/rustlr_project/tutorial.md

    terminal symbols.

-Rustlr also implements capabilities found in traditional parsing tools such as operator precedence and associativity declarations.
+Rustlr also implements capabilities found in traditional LR parsing tools including operator precedence and associativity declarations and error recovery mechanisms.
 Rustlr is designed for the parsing of programming language syntax.
 It is not designed to parse natural languages, or binary data, although there's also nothing that prevents it from used for